 The survival rule of three states that a person can survive–

 Three weeks without food.

-We mention the survival rule of three first because it helps highlight the priorities your apocalypse prep plan has to include.
+survival rule of three first because it helps highlight the priorities your apocalypse prep plan has to include.

 The survival rule of three highlights four threats to human survival– suffocation or asphyxiation, hypothermia, dehydration, and starvation, all of which may come into play during the apocalypse.

 Taking stock of these four threats helps you better define the survival priorities that your apocalypse preparation list should include.

 Water for drinking, cooking, and bathing.